 Here is a list of ideas to help you get started.

 If you're looking for a side gig, consider one (or more) of these flexible options:

 This could be something that you do only on occasion, and there's no investment needed for the most part (unless you need to get a few toys or babyproof your home).

-You’d be amazed how many people don’t like to leave their houses vacant when they go on vacation.
+You'd be amazed at how many people don't like to leave their houses vacant when they go on vacation.
 You can keep watch on a home and do things like water plants, pick up the mail, and bring in the newspaper.